softwaremill/odelay/README.md

 }
 ```

-To be more flexible, if you already have a [ScheduledExecutorService][ses], you may define your own jdk timer with resources you've already allocated.
+For flexibility, if you already have a [ScheduledExecutorService][ses], you may define your own jdk timer with resources you've already allocated.

 ```scala
 import scala.concurrent.duration._